rust-lang/rust/text/0000-integer-overflow.md

 ways to trigger a panic, and hence unsafe code must be written with this in mind.
-It seems like the best advice is for unsafe code to eschew the plain `+` and `-` operators, and instead prefer explicit checked or wrapping operations as appropriate (this would be a good opportunity for a lint).
+It seems like the best advice is for unsafe code to eschew the plain `+` and `-` operators, and instead prefer explicit checked or wrapping operations as appropriate (hence the proposed lint).
 Furthermore, the danger of an unexpected panic occurring in unsafe code must be weighed against the danger of a (silent) overflow, which can also lead to unsafety.

 **Divergence of debug and optimized code.** The proposal here causes additional divergence of debug and optimized code, since optimized